andrerizzo/andrerizzo/README_EN.md

 ---

 Currently seeking opportunities as a **Senior Data Scientist** (remote or hybrid).
 Open to challenges involving AI, Machine Learning, Applied Statistics, and Data Engineering.

+*Last update 03/19/2025*